You’ve packed your bags. Tickets are booked. Now comes the tricky part — how will you stay online once you land?

 At first glance, both options might seem affordable.
 But a closer look reveals hidden expenses you shouldn’t ignore.

-With Pocket WiFi, the daily rental runs about US $10–15, and weekly plans are priced around $35.
-On top of that, you’re often required to pay a refundable deposit, usually US $50–100, depending on the provider .
+With Pocket WiFi, the daily rental runs about US $10–15, and weekly plans are priced around US$35.
+On top of that, you’re often required to pay a refundable deposit, usually US $50–100, depending on the provider.
 Don’t forget costs for overnight shipping, insurance add-ons, or late-return penalties—these extras can quickly double your bill.
+Many Pocket WiFi rentals also offer unlimited data options, which is especially appealing for heavy users or groups needing stable connections for several users, but these unlimited data plans may involve additional rental fees and require you to manage battery life during your trip.

 So when you compare eSIM vs Pocket WiFi, don’t just look at the sticker price.
 Consider all the extras that could impact your wallet before you land.